Margaret Weis: Returns to Dragonlance

 Weis and Hickman returned to Dragonlance in 1995 with Dragons of Summer Flame.
 Her next project was a solo novel called The Soulforge, based on her favorite character from the trilogy, the dark wizard Raistlin.
 Wizards of the Coast published a new trilogy of Dragonlance novels by Weis and Hickman called War of Souls, beginning with Dragons of a Fallen Sun (2000).

-In 2002, Wizards of the Coast licensed the Dragonlance setting to Sovereign Press for RPG publication; Weis and Perrin, along with Jamie Chambers and Christopher Coyle, wrote the Dragonlance Campaign Setting (2003) for publication by Wizards of the Coast.
-Sovereign Press was then allowed to expand and supplement that book using the d20 license.
+Wizards of the Coast licensed Dragonlance to Sovereign Press in 2002 to produce role-playing game materials for the setting; Weis and Perrin, with Jamie Chambers and Christopher Coyle, wrote Dragonlance Campaign Setting (2003) which Wizards of the Coast published.
+Sovereign Press was then able to supplement that book additional using material produced under the d20 license.
 The license expired in 2007.
 Between 2004 and 2008, Weis wrote a solo novel trilogy titled The Dark Disciple; the first novel, Amber and Ashes, was published in August 2004.
 During this period, Weis also co-authored with Hickman The Lost Chronicles trilogy starting with Dragons of the Dwarven Depths in July 2006.
 There was a fifteen-year hiatus between novels about the Companions before Dragons of the Dwarven Depths was released.
 After the original Chronicles novels were completed in 1991, the co-authors had a lot of material about them remaining, but moved on to writing about new characters.
 In 2004, Weis told Hickman she wanted to return to the main protagonists of the Dragonlance world.
 When the pair contacted their editors, they enthusiastically agreed.

 In October 2020, Weis and Tracy Hickman filed suit against Wizards of the Coast for breaching a license for a new Dragonlance novel trilogy.
 Boing Boing reported that "according to the lawsuit, Weis and Hickman agreed with Wizards of the Coast to produce the new novels in 2017, capping off the series and giving fans a final sendoff.
 But the company pulled the plug in August 2020".
 The authors see the new trilogy as "the capstone to their life's work".
 In December 2020, Weis and Hickman filed to voluntarily dismiss without prejudice their lawsuit, and "the filing noted that Wizards of the Coast had not formally answered their lawsuit, nor had they filed for a summary judgement".
-Weis and Hickman's publishing agent affirmed a few weeks following this that a new trilogy of Dragonlance novels was back in the works.
+Weis and Hickman's publishing agent affirmed a few weeks later that a new trilogy of Dragonlance novels was again in development.
 The first novel of the new series, Dragonlance: Dragons of Deceit, was released on August 2, 2022.